Space of initial conditions and universality in nonequilibrium quantum dynamics: Some universality classes

-\right. \EN where the deviation from $\langle\sigma_3\rangle_1$ measures the presence of phase 3.
-Although this phase is not selected by the initial condition, it is produced by quantum fluctuations, with an amplitude that at large times contains the universal part $C_0^{\sigma_3}$ determined by (\ref{sigma3}) below.
+Figures~\ref{potts_1} and \ref{potts_2} show the order parameter components $\langle\sigma_1(x,t)\rangle_{12}$ and $\langle\sigma_3(x,t)\rangle_{12}$ in the state (\ref{gauss}).
+In (\ref{third}) and fig.~\ref{potts_2} the deviation from 1 measures the presence of phase 3.
+Although this phase is not selected by the initial condition, it is produced by quantum fluctuations.